lab2023/hierapolis/README.md

 ## Credits

-Hierapolis is maintained and funded by [lab2023 - internet technologies](http://lab2023.com/)
+Hierapolis is maintained and funded by [lab2023 - information technologies](http://lab2023.com/)

 Thank you to all the [contributors!](https://github.com/kebab-project/hierapolis/graphs/contributors)